 Fritz Hildebrandt - Grouping

-I recently came into possession of a small grouping of items related to Feldwebel Fritz Hildebrandt, who served with Jagdgruppe I/137
+I recently came into possession of a small grouping of items related to Feldwebel Fritz Hildebrandt, who served with

-Bernburg.
-As shown below, the grouping consists of Hildebrandt's promotion document from Unteroffizier to Feldwebel, one portrait
+Jagdgruppe I/137 Bernburg.
+As shown below, the grouping consists of Hildebrandt's promotion document from

-of an unknown Luftwaffe soldier, one candid photograph of Hildebrandt in his flight gear, a Feldpost letter written by a friend,
+Unteroffizier to Feldwebel, one portrait of an unknown Luftwaffe soldier, one candid photograph of Hildebrandt in his flight

-Hildebrandt's wrist compass, his flying gauntlets, a wartime photo of an Si 202 Hummel (Bumble Bee) and an original, wartime painting
+gear, a Feldpost letter written by a friend, Hildebrandt's wrist compass, his flying gauntlets, a wartime photo of an Si 202

-of Hildebrandt.
-Of interest in the painting is that it shows Hildebrandt displaying the NSFK C certificate for glider flight on his tunic and
+Hildebrandt displaying the NSFK C certificate for glider flight on his tunic and the collar rank of an Unteroffizier.

 Above: The wartime oil painting showing Unteroffizier Fritz